MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 - What hardware is needed to run it?
 See [System requirements](system-requirements.md)
 - What new features and functionality have been added?
 See [What's New in Windows Server version 1709](whats-new-in-windows-server-1709.md)
 - What has been removed?
-See [Features Removed]
+See [Features Removed or Planned for Replacement starting with Windows Server (version 1709)](Removed-Features-1709.md)
 - What issues need to be worked around?
 See [Release notes--Important issues in Windows Server, version 1709](server-1709-relnotes.md)